reTHINK-project/dev-msg-node-nomatrix/uml/MatrixMN-route.md

 opt both sides have connected stubs and registered hyperties end

-B --> AStub : sendMSG(from, to, offer/content)
+B --> AStub : sendMSG(from, to,\noffer/content)
-AStub --> WSS : sendMsg(from, to, offer/content)
+AStub --> WSS : sendMsg(from, to,\noffer/content)
-WSS --> WSHB : sendMsg(from, to, offer/content)
+WSS --> WSHB : sendMsg(from, to,\noffer/content)

 opt is the "from" from a foreign domain
   WSHB --> AAM: addHandlerMapping(from, WSHB)
 end

-opt mapping for "to" exists (internal or external) WSHB --> AAM : getMatrixId for "to" address
+opt handler mapping for "to" exists
-  AAM --> WSHB : return toUserID
-  opt ? do "to" and "from" user share a room already
-    WSHB --> HS : sendMessage to shared room id else
+  WSHB --> HS : sendMessage to\nown individual room

-    WSHB --> WSHB : create new room alias (prefix + fromHash + toHash)
-    WSHB --> HS : create room with alias and invite toUser HS --> WSHB : room created (Promise resolved)
-    HS --> WSHA : event: invitation to new room
-    WSHA --> HS : join room
-    HS --> WSHB : event: toUser has joined the new room
+  HS --> AS : AS intercepts\nmessage event

-    WSHB --> HS : sendMessage to shared room id end
+  AS --> PDP : asks for policy decision
+  PDP --> AS : return policy decision opt if permitted by PDP
-  HS --> WSHA : event: message(offer/content)
+    AS --> WSHA : send message\non behalf of A\nto A's individual room
-  WSHA --> AAStub : send message(offer/content)
+    WSHA --> AAStub : send message(from, to,\noffer/content)
-  AAStub --> A : send message(offer/content)
+    AAStub --> A : send message(from, to,\noffer/content)
+  end

 else client side Protocol-on-the-fly needed

 end